A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Introduction

 \section{Introduction}

 The human brain is a complex system that consists of numerous interconnected neuronal regions.
-As revealed by functional magnetic resonance imaging (fMRI), spontaneous spatiotemporal fluctuations in brain activity exist even during a resting state (without any explicit task).
-Connectivity in brain networks is typically characterized via statistical dependence (such as correlations) between blood oxygen level dependent (BOLD) fMRI signals over spatially-distinct brain regions, called the functional connectivity (FC).
-Alterations in resting-state FC networks have been associated with neuropsychiatric or neurodevelopmental disorders \cite{Filippi2019-rg}, such as autism spectrum disorder (ASD) \cite{Holiga2019-rf,Valenti2020-yg,wang2021resting}, schizophrenia \cite{Nyatega2021-hr,Liu2019-bi}, major depression \cite{Zhu2020-su,Wang2020-sd,Chen2021-xu}, and Alzheimer's disease \cite{Schumacher2019-ae,Ahmadi2022-iz}.
+As revealed by functional magnetic resonance imaging (fMRI), spontaneous spatiotemporal fluctuations in brain activity exist even during a resting state.
+Functional connectivity (FC) in brain networks is typically characterized via statistical dependence (such as correlations) between blood oxygen level dependent (BOLD) fMRI signals over spatially-distinct brain regions.
+Alterations in resting-state FC networks have been associated with neuropsychiatric or neurodevelopmental disorders \cite{Filippi2019-rg}, for example in autism spectrum disorder (ASD) \cite{Holiga2019-rf,Valenti2020-yg,wang2021resting}.

-Machine learning techniques have been applied to the identification and prediction of neuropsychiatric disorders in the past decade \cite{Tanveer2020-rf,Hyde2019-vk}.
-Traditional ML methods such as support vector machines (SVM), artificial neural networks, and deep learning methods are the most widely used ML techniques \cite{Moridian2022-lf}.
-The notion of deep learning has especially gained popularity in the studies of neuroscience as it offers an opportunity to discover and understand the underlying differences in the pattern of brain connectivity between individuals with psychiatric disorders and healthy controls using deep neural networks \cite{RaviPrakash2019-ib,Khodatars2021-ip,Zhang2020-ad}.
-For example, convolutional neural networks (CNN) \cite{Kawahara2017-bf} are used to extract the high-level spatial dependencies present in the FC data; autoencoders \cite{Cai2021-mk,Yin2022-ek} are utilized to learn the low-dimensional embeddings.
-However, these methods typically neglect the non-Euclidean (irregular and unordered topology) properties of the brain network.
+Machine learning (ML) techniques have been applied to the identification and prediction of neuropsychiatric disorders in the past decade \cite{Tanveer2020-rf,Hyde2019-vk}.
+Traditional ML methods such as support vector machines (SVM), artificial neural networks, and deep learning methods are very widely used ML techniques \cite{Moridian2022-lf}.
+Deep learning has especially gained popularity in the studies of neuroscience as it offers an opportunity to discover and understand the underlying differences in the pattern of brain connectivity between individuals with psychiatric disorders and healthy controls using deep neural networks \cite{RaviPrakash2019-ib,Khodatars2021-ip,Zhang2020-ad}.
+Conventional approaches have modelled brain networks as 2D grid-like connectivity matrices, neglecting the non-Euclidean nature of brain networks.
+To address this, graph-based deep learning offers flexibility in modeling individual-level pairwise brain region interactions \cite{Yan2019-az}, capturing group-level associations using population graphs \cite{Jiang2020-mn}, or combining both strategies \cite{Li2022-rr,Zhou2021-uo}.
+Yet, studies using graph neural networks (GNNs) in these contexts often focus on group-level network topology with phenotype data or supervised subject-level embedding using pre-computed population graphs for classifying static brain networks.